genome/ptero-perl-sdk/README.md

 Perl interface to the PTero services

-To setup:
+To setup Carton on Debian-based Linux:

     $ sudo apt-get install carton

+Or on a system using [Plenv](https://github.com/tokuhirom/plenv):

+    $ plenv install-cpanm
+    $ cpanm install Carton
+    $ plenv rehash

+Once your have Carton:

-    $ carton install # from the root of this repo
+    $ carton install --deployment # from the root of this repo

 To run tests: